neuroinformatics-unit/fancylog/README.md

 pip install fancylog[git]
 ```

-To enable logging when using the multiprocessing module, install the extra:
+To enable logging when using the multiprocessing module, install using:

 ```bash
 pip install fancylog[multiprocessing]